ar-io/ar-io-node/docs/windows-setup.md

         gh repo clone bobinstein/dockerized-nginx
         ```

-    **Note**: This NGINX container was designed to easily automate many of the more techincal aspects of setting up NGNIX and obtaining an ssl certificate so your node can be accessed with https.
+    **Note**: This NGINX container was designed to easily automate many of the more technical aspects of setting up NGNIX and obtaining an ssl certificate so your node can be accessed with https.
 However, wildcard domain certifications cannot be universally automated due to significant security concerns.
 Be sure to follow the instructions in this project for obtaining wildcard domain certificates in order for your node to function properly.

 2. Follow the instructions provided in the repository for setting up NGINX Docker.

 Congratulations!
-Your Ar-io node is now running and connected to the internet.
-Test it by entering https://<your-domain>/3lyxgbgEvqNSvJrTX2J7CfRychUD5KClFhhVLyTPNCQ in your browser.
+Your ar.io node is now running and connected to the internet.
+Test it by entering https://\<your-domain>/3lyxgbgEvqNSvJrTX2J7CfRychUD5KClFhhVLyTPNCQ in your browser.

-**Note**: If you encounter any issues during the installation process, please seek assistance from the Ar-io community.
+**Note**: If you encounter any issues during the installation process, please seek assistance from the [ar.io community](https://discord.gg/7zUPfN4D6g).